vuetifyjs/vuetify/packages/docs/src/pages/en/components/calendars.md

 # Calendars

-The `v-calendar` component is used to display information in a daily, weekly, monthly, or category view.
+The `v-calendar` component is used to display information in a daily, weekly, monthly.
 The daily view has slots for all day or timed elements, and the weekly and monthly view has a slot for each day.
-The category view has a slot for each category in the day and timed sections based on the categories given or the categories in the given events.
 Optionally you can pass in an array of events and they will be rendered over the appropriate days and times.

 <entry />

 ## Usage

 A calendar has a type and a value which determines what type of calendar is shown over what span of time.
-This shows the bare minimum configuration, an array of events with **name**, **start** and **end** properties. **end** is optional, it defaults to the **start**.
+This shows the bare minimum configuration, an array of events with **title**, **start** and **end** properties. **end** is optional, it defaults to the **start**.
 If the **start** has a time it's considered a timed event and will be shown accordingly in the day views.
 An event can span multiple days and will be rendered accordingly.

 <example file="v-calendar/usage" />